AidRise/google-homepage/README.md

 - Add icons in search textbox
 - Fix styling of buttons to resemble more like Google page
 - Possibly make all contents responsive
+- Also for bonus create the Google search results page as specified by TOP